 5. Finance

-Money doesn’t buy happiness but it does make things easier.
-It enables you to do things, have experiences, and give back to others.
+The final of my five F’s is finance.
+Money doesn’t buy happiness, but it does make things easier.
+It enables you to do things, have experiences, and give back to others.Â

 Working hard and earning money has allowed us to give our kids (and ourselves) experiences.
 It’s allowed me to invest in my education and the education of my family.
+My family life is everything to me, and I desperately hope my loved ones can see how important it is to me to build relationships, just enjoy life, and live in the moment!
+The good times, the not-so-good times, and everything in between.

 Also, I’ve placed a priority on running The Morning Upgrade because it’s my passion impact project.
 The site costs money to run, and it also takes time.
-But, the mission I’m on is important to me, and I’m thankful to have the finances in place to make it happen.
+But the mission I’m on is important to me, and I’m thankful to have the finances in place to make it happen.Â

-Spending is not the only thing you should do with your finances of course.
-Saving is important too so that you can have a fun, comfortable retirement.
-This will take hard work–investing in yourself, and doing the best with your career or business that you can.
+Spending is not the only thing you should do with your finances, of course.
+Saving is important, too, so that you can have a fun, comfortable retirement.
+This will take hard work–investing in yourself, and doing the best with your career or business that you can.Â

 The other thing to keep in mind is that it’s not too late to start a business if that’s the path you choose.
-Think about Colonel Sanders…he didn’t make it big with KFC until he was in his mid 60’s.
-There’s always time to put a plan in place if you’re willing to work hard.
+Think about Colonel Sanders…he didn’t make it big with KFC until he was in his mid-60s.
+There’s always time to put a plan in place if you’re willing to work hard.Â

 Key Takeaways